Traveling with kids is as easy as eating a slice of cake. Said no parent ever.

 When you start clicking away in the vast universe of the Internet, you come across some pretty amazing things.
 Like what desperate traveling parents are inventing to make family holidays that little bit more bearable.
 Kudos to you folk for inventing products that we can’t even dream of.

 “It’s a bed.
 It’s a suitcase.
 It’s a miracle.”

 You know what would be even more miraculous?
 A ride-on roller suitcase for adults that opens into a bed.
 That, or a free upgrade to business class.

 The Jet Kids BedBox is a brilliant invention – I remember I spent my childhood airplane travels with my head cradled in my Mum or Dad’s laps, and my legs somewhere between the surface of the seat and up in the air.
 I never thought about how uncomfortable it would have been for my poor Mother who would’ve had to sit stiff on 20-hour flights to Australia and back to Germany.

 This will be me in two weeks.
 Some might say it’s karma.

 Being a first time Mum myself now, I am dreading the impending 20+ hour flight that I will have to endure with my energy charged toddler.
 The BedBox would be a godsend, and I won’t have to sacrifice my lap, or personal space for that matter, so my child’s heavy ass head can lie on it and afflict me with next level pins and needles.

-Did anyone ever tell you, “don’t judge a book by its cover”?
+Has anyone ever told you, “don’t judge a book by its cover”?
 Well, don’t judge this roller suitcase from its facade.
 What’s inside is pure bliss.